-The new "question-of-the-week" is: What are the most important things to keep in mind when ending a school year?
+The new "question-of-the-week" is: What do you think are the most exciting things happening in education today?